10 Protein-Rich Vegan Foods That Will Improve Your Kid's Immunity

-People often tend to believe that a vegetarian diet lacks proteins because of insufficient intake of that food group.
+People often tend to believe that a vegetarian diet is unable to meet the protein requirements for growing children.
 So, how can a vegetarian get his daily dose of protein?
 Read on to know more.

 Bhavesh Agarwal, father to four-year-old Ramesh, is a worried father.
-He feels that his vegetarian son will not be able to get the required proteins and nutrients needed for proper growth and development.
+He feels that his vegetarian son will not be able to get the required protein rich food for kids along with the nutrients needed for proper growth and development.
 One day, he meets an ex-colleague who assures him that a vegetarian diet can provide the essential nutrients provided the parents know what foods to give.
 Soon, Bhavesh starts incorporating certain foods rich in protein in his son’s diet and is now a happy parent.

 Bhavesh’s problem with a vegetarian child is not an isolated one.
+Ensuring protein rich food for kids is one topic that worries most parents.
 Do you often worry about your vegetarian child's protein intake?
-Do you think being vegetarian may result in your child getting less protein than required?
+Do you think being vegetarian may result in affecting the protein requirements for children?
 This is not necessarily the case.
 In fact, you can ensure that your child gets enough protein from certain protein-rich foods.

-Although the protein content in mushrooms is less than that of meat, it is sufficient to meet the daily protein needs of a child.
+Although the protein content in mushrooms is less than that of meat, it is sufficient to meet the daily protein needs of a child ranging from a 1-year-old to a 2-year-old.
 Mushrooms are also very healthy.
 Apart from protein, they contain lots of fibre and are an important source of vital minerals and vitamins.
 In fact, mushrooms also contain twice the amount of protein than many other vegetables.

 Note: One cup of chopped or sliced raw white mushrooms contains 2.2 grams of protein